Welcome to The Infatuation’s London Greatest Hits List.

 St John is famous for popularising the nose-to-tail style of cooking, but there’s plenty even if you don’t like eating things like pig’s trotters or kidneys.
 Everything they cook here is simple in concept but sensationally good, from their much-imitated roast bone marrow and parsley salad down to baked-to-order madeleines.
 For the full experience, book in the main dining room, or head to the bar for a more casual experience where you can order small plates and terrific cocktails.

 This Taiwanese small plates restaurant has become legendary both for its famous pork buns and also for the lines needed to get in.
-We like the buns (the pork confit bao is the one to get) but some of the other dishes, like the trotter nuggets and beef soup with braised daikon, are actually the true must-orders, and are some of the most exciting things to eat in London right now.
+We like the buns (the pork confit bao is the one to get) but some of the other dishes, like the trotter nuggets and beef soup with braised daikon, are actually the true must-orders.
 It’s an in-and-out kind of place, but it’s perfect for bringing a couple of friends so you can order everything on the menu.
 And don’t be surprised if you want to order a second round of everything.

 Long before dinner in East London meant paying a tenner for some artisanal tacos in Shoreditch, Tayyabs was the go-to place for Londoners to let their hair down and relax with some pretty damn delicious Punjabi food - we even used to travel from Hammersmith to eat here.
 The crowds to get a table here - to physically get to the table, not to reserve it - are legendary and booking doesn’t seem to help either.
 Once you’re in though, it’s Perfect For getting lairy and having an unpretentious night over a few platters of sizzling lamb chops.
 It’s BYOB so grab a few Red Stripes at the off licence around the corner before going in.